nicholasericksen/xsoar/README.md

 You will then be presented with the XSOAR prompt where you can enter CLI commands

-Start by viewing the currently available Packs by running `packs`.
+Start by viewing the currently available Packs by running `packs` or type `help`.

 ```
 XSOAR:> packs